tsdiokno/abl/content/tl/docs/nt/roma/roma-9.md

 [^18]: So then, he has mercy on whom he wants to have mercy and he hardens whom he wants to harden.

-[^19] Tapos sasabihin nyo sakin, "Bakit pa niya tayo sinisisi?
+[^19] Sasabihin ninyo saakin, "Bakit pa niya tayo sinisisi?
 Sinong makakalabas sa gusto niya?"

 [^19]: You will say to me, therefore, “Why then does he still find fault?
 For who can resist his will?”

-[^20] Pero sino ka ba, isang tao lang, para pagsalitaan ang Diyos?
+[^20] Pero sino ka ba, na isang tao lang, para pagsalitaan ang Diyos?
 Pwede bang kwestiyonin ng nilikha ang manlilikha, "Bakit mo ako ginawang ganito?"

 [^20]: But who are you, a mere man, to talk back to God?
 Will what is formed say to the one who formed it, “Why did you make me like this?”

-[^21] Wala bang karapatan ang gumagawa ng paso na maghulma ng gusto niyang hulmahin, isang hinulma para sa karangalan at isa para sa kahihiyan, na parehong mula ang isang kumpol ng putik?
+[^21] Wala bang karapatan ang gumagawa ng paso na maghulma sa anyo ng gusto niyang hulmahin, isang hinulma para sa karangalan at isa para sa kahihiyan, ng parehong mula ang isang kumpol ng putik?

 [^21]: Or has the potter no right over the clay, to make from the same lump one piece of pottery for honor and another for dishonor?

-[^22] Paano kaya kung ang Diyos ay pinakita ang kaniyang lakas sa kaniyang pagpipigil na magbaba ng kaniyang hatol sa mga taong ihinanda para mawasak?
+[^22] Paano kaya kung ang Diyos ay pinakita ang kaniyang lakas sa kaniyang pagpipigil na magbaba ng hatol sa mga taong ihinanda para wasakin?

 [^22]: And what if God, wanting to display his wrath and to make his power known, endured with much patience objects of wrath prepared for destruction?

-[^23] At paano kaya kung ginawa niya ito para ipakita ang yaman ng kaniyang kagandahan-loob para sa mga taong ihinanda niya para makatanggap ng awa at parangal --
+[^23] At paano kaya kung ginawa niya ito para ipakita ang yaman ng kaniyang kagandahan-loob para sa mga taong ihinanda niya para makatanggap ng awa at parangal —

 [^23]: And what if he did this to make known the riches of his glory on objects of mercy that he prepared beforehand for glory—